Skip to content

 }

-With that said, you could order and apply additional display logic in a variety of ways.
+2. Create custom client-side logic to display a specific number of cards in the carousel any one time.
 For example, you could select the first five Content Card objects from the array or introduce key-value pairs to build conditional logic around.

 Content Cards don’t have to look like “cards.”
 For example, Content Cards can appear as a dynamic banner that persistently displays on your home page or at the top of designated pages.